GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 A Maven artifact may be unavailable through Maven repositories, making it impossible to complete a graph construction.
-Such unavailability is said of _safe_ when the path from the initial nodes to the missing artifact contains both optional and “scope: provided” dependency.
+Such unavailability is said of _safe_ when the path from the initial nodes to the missing artifact contains both optional and `scope: provided` dependency.
 An edge whose source artifact is missing but acceptable is skipped in a graph construction.

 When there is an unavailable Maven artifact and it is not safe, the Maven dependency graph is